effectivecore/core/readme.md

 In the administrative interface of the system, there is a section "Management → View" which is responsible for the design of the pages.

-In the subsection "Colors → Presets" you can select and apply a ready-made color scheme for all elements of the page and in the subsection "Colors → Current" change the color of a specific element.
+In the subsection "Colors → Presets" you can select and apply color sets for page elements and in the subsection "Colors → Current" change the color of a specific element.
 The number of colors is limited by the built-in palette (additional colors can be obtained by installing or creating your own profile).

 In the "Layouts" subsection, you can view the page layouts available in the system (additional layouts can be obtained by installing or creating your own profile).
+All layouts available in the system, as well as the decorator with the "view_type = table-adaptive" parameter, can adapt to changing the screen resolution and thus adapt to the display of data on the screens of mobile devices.

 In the subsection "Global CSS" you can describe your own CSS directives and thus make changes to the design of pages.